marc0l92/joplin-plugin-plantUML/README.md

-# Joplin Plugin - PlantUML
+# Joplin Plugin - PlantUML2

 This plugin allows you to create UML diagrams uing the syntax defined in [https://plantuml.com](https://plantuml.com).